 Nikki has been apart of Hotlanta family for the past 7 years: playing for 3 years and coaching for 4 years.
 She played midfield and attack at West Forsyth High School.
 In her junior and senior year she was All-County and team MVP.
 Nikki was 2nd team All-American my senior year.
 She continued the sport by receiving a Division 1 scholarship to Jacksonville University playing attack.
 While at Jacksonville she was a two-time Academic All-Conference winner.
 In addition, our team won 2 conference championships and played in two first round games of the NCAA Division 1 Tournament.
 Nikki graduated from Jacksonville University with a Masters and Bachelors in Elementary Education in May 2015.
 She is currently a first year teacher of 3rd grade at Kelly Mill Elementary.

-Taylor has been a part of Hotlanta for the past nine years; playing for two years and coaching for seven.
+Taylor has been a part of Hotlanta for the past ten years; playing for two years and coaching for eight.
 Taylor played goalie at Woodstock High School, where she was Team MVP for 4 years.
 Her junior and senior year she was 1st Team All-state and in her senior year she was 2nd Team All- American.
 She then moved on to be goalie at Lees McRae for one year before transferring to Shorter University.
 In the NCAA Division II, Taylor was ranked 5th in saves for her freshman year.
 She then started in goal for Shorter University for three years and received 2nd Team All-Conference for the NAIA as well as being a part of their regular season conference championship.
 During her senior year she was named team MVP and made the NCAA D2 All Independent League Team.
 She also holds career saves record and highest save percentage at Shorter.
 Taylor graduated from Shorter University in May 2014 with a degree in Sports Management.
 Taylor is currently the Hotlanta Club Co-Director and the Head Coach of the MS Select Program.